ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['46.461', '13.026']

-Intending to travel by road to None, Virgil left Iulium Carnicum.
+Intending to travel by road to a village, Virgil left Iulium Carnicum.
 It was at least 9 miles.

 He left the city early, before the rising of the sun.
 They pass a pillar on the right surmounted by a stone urn.

 There was no story for None

-Virgil departed from None, intending to travel by road to Santicum, about 47 miles away.
+Virgil departed from a village, intending to travel by road to Santicum, about 47 miles away.

 Now the road is quieter.
 A caravan from {destination} passed by.
 He passes another milestone.